 French Onion Soup – Recipe

-Today I tried the recipe (slightly modified) and we just loved this French Onion soup.
-I did not have the Gruyere cheese on hand, so I shredded some Swiss cheese, and it turned out to be an acceptable substitution.
+Based on several recipes I found online, today I put together a recipe of my own, and we were very pleased with the finished product.
+I did not have the Gruyere cheese on hand, so I shredded some Swiss cheese, and it was a wonderful substitution.

 - 3 yellow onions